writethedocs/www/docs/blog/2021-community-kickoff.rst

 Write the Docs 2020 Stats and Community Update
 ==============================================

+Hey folks, Eric Holscher here, one of the co-founders of Write the Docs.
+This is your January edition of the newsletter, which contains a community update to give the newsletter team the month off.

 A new year comes with many expectations.
 Hoping for change,
 setting new goals,